 Citation vs. ticket

 What is a citation?
-It is a written record of something you did wrong.
+It is a written record of something you did wrong while operating your vehicle or while it is parked.
 “Ticket” is simply a less formal term for a citation.
 There is no difference between a citation and a ticket.
 In both cases, this is a written document typically issued by a police officer.
 In some cases, a speeding camera may notify the police if you were not obeying traffic laws and a citation may be issued.
 When you get a ticket or citation, you will generally have to pay a fine and could even face a court appearance or jail time, depending on the severity of the offense.

 What is a citation?